Lyndsay Morrison and Andrea Stockton staff writers

 November 18, 2010 — After a brief break from the wintery conditions, another significant storm is bringing anywhere between 5 and 25 cm of snow to parts of the Prairies.

 Albertans braved the first significant winter storm of the year earlier this week.
 A system moved into the province on Monday night bringing heavy snow and icy conditions with it.
 Calgary saw just under 10 cm of snow, while Springbank saw closer to 15 cm.

 The early arrival of winter was an unpleasant surprise for some residents.
 “I was feeling very cold and was sorry I had to get up so early to dig out my car,” says one Calgarian.
 “I don't like the snow and I don't like the cold, but it's Calgary so what can you expect?” says another resident.

-November snowstorms certainly aren't out of the question in Alberta, and already the province is set to see round two of winter.
+November snowstorms certainly aren't out of the question in Alberta, and already the province is seeing round two of winter.

 “Snow began falling again in Alberta Wednesday evening and the region can expect another five to ten centimetres through Thursday.
 That's on top of what's already fallen,” says Brian Dillon, a meteorologist here at The Weather Network.
 Dillon adds that areas along the foothills could see even higher amounts.

 The Weather Network's Chris Murphy flew out to Calgary Wednesday afternoon and he says it's not just the snow that has people shivering.